 What Are the Benefits of Dental Implants?

-For many patients of the Norman, Moore and Oklahoma City metro areas, having a mouth filled with missing teeth is detrimental to their self-esteem.
+For many patients, having a mouth filled with missing teeth is detrimental to their self-esteem.
 They might be more reticent to smile and might even avoid having their picture taken.
 What’s more, after not having teeth for some time, the jawbone can start to deteriorate, creating a sagging appearance in the chin and mouth.
 Having dental implants placed is a surefire way to tackle these issues.

 Patients will be fitted with straight, beautiful teeth that match the fit and shape of their mouth.
 No longer will patients laugh with a hand over their mouths; instead, they can smile and be proud of how they look.